Sergei Stepashin: Prime Minister (1999)

+Stepashin succeeded in securing the IMF loan for Russia and a restructuring of its Soviet-era debt.
+On 5 July Stepashin met Syrian president Hafez al-Assad during his first visit to Moscow since the dissolution of the Soviet Union.
+On 13 July he reached an agreement with U.S. vice president Al Gore in Paris on exporting Russian steel to the United States.
+Stepashin had a joint press conference with Gore in Washington on 27 July, in what was seen as a continuation of the Gore–Chernomyrdin Commission meetings.

 Stepashin's attitude towards the Chechen conflict was markedly different from that of Vladimir Putin.
 Stepashin had, for example, presented leaders of the separatist regime in Chechnya with monogrammed pistols, praised the activities of the religious extremists who had taken over several Dagestani villages, and had proclaimed publicly: "We can afford to lose Dagestan!".
+Yeltsin removed Stepashin as prime minister on 9 August.
+He was the fourth prime minister dismissed by Yeltsin in eighteen months.
+In the same statement, Yeltsin announced the appointment of Putin as acting prime minister and also endorsed him for the presidential election in 2000.
+Stepashin said shortly after his dismissal that he lost the post because he refused to serve a certain interest group, referring to "the Family" of oligarchs around Yeltsin.

+Later career

-After having been fired from the position of Prime Minister, Stepashin joined the political party Yabloko for the Russian parliamentary elections of 1999 and was elected to the State Duma, the lower house of the Russian parliament.
+After having been fired from the position of prime minister, Stepashin joined the political party Yabloko for the Russian parliamentary elections of 1999 and was elected to the State Duma, the lower house of the Russian parliament.
 Later on he resigned his parliamentary seat and became head of the Account Chamber of the Russian Federation, the federal audit agency.
 He held this job until 2013.

 Since 2007, Stepashin is the head of the revived Imperial Orthodox Palestine Society.

 On 27 March 2024, Stepashin met with the Vietnamese Ambassador to Russia Dang Minh Khoi (Đặng Minh Khôi) who is an expert on China and Northeast Asia Department affairs for the government of Vietnam.